-- The molecule should be cyclic and contain conjugated high or low electron density areas.
+- The molecule is cyclic and contains conjugated high or low electron density areas.

-- The molecule should be very stable, compared to their aliphatic counterparts.
+- The molecule is very stable compared to their aliphatic counterparts.

-- The molecule should be planar to allow easier delocalization of the π electrons.
+- The molecule is planar to allow easier delocalization of the π electrons.

-- All atoms in the cycle should contain a p-orbital for overlap.
+- All atoms in the cycle contain a p-orbital for overlap.

-- The molecule should follow the Huckel 4n + 2 π electron rule where n should be an integer.
+- The molecule follows the Huckel 4n + 2 π electron rule where n should be an integer.

-If the compound is able to exhibit all of the properties included in the list, the compound is conserved to be aromatic.
+The compound is considered to be aromatic if it is able to exhibit all of the properties included in the list.
 Otherwise, the compound can be classified as either a non-aromatic or anti-aromatic compound.

-Some important aromatic compounds to biological organisms are the steroids that include the hormones responsible for growth and the development of physical features.
-In the pharmaceutical industry, some compounds such as atorvastatin, a cholesterol-lowering drug, are also aromatic.
-Pyridine, C5H5N, is a common molecule present in vitamins and some other pharmaceuticals.
-Most of the essential vitamins that we need are aromatic.
-Benzene, the most common aromatic compound, is used in the manufacture of polystyrene plastics.
-It is also used, in small amounts, in pesticides and some pharmaceutical drugs.
+Steroids are aromatic compounds which are important to biological organisms and include hormones responsible for the growth and the development of physical features.
+In the pharmaceutical industry, compounds such as atorvastatin, a cholesterol-lowering drug, are also aromatic.
+Pyridine, C5H5N, is a common aromatic compound present in vitamins and other pharmaceuticals.
+Most of the essential vitamins we need are also aromatic.
+Benzene, the most common aromatic compound, is used in manufacturing polystyrene plastics, pesticides, and some pharmaceutical drugs.

-Benzene is a hydrocarbon with the molecular formula of C6H6.
-It has a cyclic structure with alternating or conjugated double bonds.
-Although the compound is unsaturated, it does not exhibit the relative reactivity of its acyclic and other alkene counterparts.
-For example, a cyclohexene molecule readily reacts with Br2 to produce a 1,2-dibromocyclohexane.
-On the other hand, a benzene molecule reacts very slowly with Br2 to form a bromobenzene but still retaining the presence of three double bonds.
-This tells us about the relative stability of benzene.
+Benzene is a hydrocarbon with the molecular formula C6H6 and has a cyclic structure with alternating or conjugated double bonds.
+Although benzene is unsaturated, it does not exhibit the relative reactivity of its other alkene and acyclic counterparts.
+For example, cyclohexene readily reacts with Br2 to produce 1,2-dibromocyclohexane.
+Conversely, benzene reacts very slowly with Br2 to form bromobenzene which still retains the presence of three double bonds, demonstrating the relative stability of benzene.

-Another important observation for the benzene molecule is the bond lengths in a benzene molecule.
-In ordinary compounds, it is expected that a single bond should be longer than a double bond.
-However, bond length analysis of benzene shows that the C to C bond lengths, regardless if it is a single bond or a double bond, are all equal.
-The electrostatic potential map also shows that the electron density in all six carbon-carbon bonds is all identical.
-The bond angle also of C-C-C is all at 120°.
+Another important observation is the bond lengths in a benzene molecule.
+In ordinary compounds, single bonds are expected to be longer than double bonds.
+However, the bond length analysis of benzene shows that the C to C bond lengths are all equal, regardless of being a single or double bond.
+The bond angle in each C-C-C segment is 120°, forming a perfect hexagon shape.
+The electrostatic potential map shows that the electron density is identical in all six carbon-carbon bonds.
 Each carbon also has a p-orbital that lies perpendicular to the plane of the six-membered ring.

-Because of the peculiar properties of benzene, we cannot consider each multiple bond to be a localized and is overlapping to only one other p-orbital.
-These properties are only possible if the compound has all p-orbitals, equally overlapping adjacent p-orbitals.
-This overlap of orbitals enables delocalization of the six π electrons around the ring.
-Because of this, there is a difficulty in isolating the two possible isomers of benzene.
+Because of the peculiar properties of benzene, each double bond is not considered to be localized, but rather, overlapping to only one other p-orbital.
+These properties are only possible if the compound has all p-orbitals equally overlapping adjacent p-orbitals.
+This overlap of orbitals enables delocalization of the 6 π electrons around the ring.
+Because of this, it is difficult to isolate the 2 possible isomers of benzene.
 Instead, a circle is included inside the 6 sides of the molecule to indicate delocalization of the π electrons.

 Electrophilic Aromatic Substitution Reaction

-Electrophilic aromatic substitution (EAS) occurs when an electrophile reacts with an aromatic ring, substituting in the process one of the H atoms in the ring.
+Electrophilic aromatic substitution (EAS) occurs when an electrophile reacts with an aromatic ring, substituting one of the H atoms in the ring.
 A number of different electrophiles may be used in EAS.
-Possible electrophiles include halogens (-Cl, -Br, -I), sulfonic acid group (-SO3H), a hydroxyl group (-OH), a nitro group (-NO2), an acyl group (-COR), and alkyl groups (-R).
+Possible electrophiles include halogens (-Cl, -Br, -I), the sulfonic acid group (-SO3H), hydroxyl group (-OH), nitro group (-NO2), acyl groups (-COR), and alkyl groups (-R).
 Even with benzene alone, one can come up with some compounds because of the number of possible electrophiles for the reaction.

-Aromatic compounds, unlike ordinary alkenes, are less reactive to their acyclic counterparts because of the relative stability of aromatic compounds due to the delocalization of the pi electrons.
-For the halogenation reaction, Br2 can readily react with ethene to produce di-bromoethane.
+Aromatic compounds, unlike ordinary alkenes, are less reactive compared to their acyclic counterparts due to their relative stability afforded by π electron delocalization.
+In a halogenation reaction known as bromination, Br2 can readily react with ethane to produce dibromoethane.
 This is not true for benzene.
-For the bromination reaction to proceed in benzene, a catalyst such as FeBr3 is needed.
-The catalyst provides a different mechanism for the reaction to proceed.
+For the bromination reaction to proceed in benzene, a catalyst such as FeBr3 is needed which provides a different mechanism for the reaction to proceed.

 The 1st step in the reaction is the polarization of the Br2 molecule by FeBr3.
 In the process, a more electrophilic molecule is produced in the form of FeBr4– Br+.
-The presence of Br+ is more electrophilic than an ordinary Br2 molecule.
-The FeBr4– Br+ will then attack the benzene molecule, and a base will remove the H+ in the process.
+The presence of Br+ makes FeBr4– Br+ more electrophilic than an ordinary Br2 molecule.
+The FeBr4– Br+ will then attack the benzene molecule and a base will remove the proton in the process.
 Below is the mechanism of the reaction:

 Nitration of aromatic rings can be achieved using a mixture of concentrated nitric and sulfuric acids.
-The electrophile in the reaction is the nitronium ion, NO2+, which is produced by the protonation and loss of water of HNO3.
-Just like in halogenation, when the nitronium ion interacts with the benzene ring, a carbocation intermediate is produced, and upon loss of proton, the neutral substitution product, the nitrobenzene, is produced.
+The electrophile in the reaction is the nitronium ion, NO2+, which is produced by the protonation and loss of water in the form of HNO3.
+Just as in halogenation, a carbocation intermediate is produced when the nitronium ion interacts with the benzene ring.
+Upon loss of a proton, the neutral substitution product nitrobenzene is produced.
 Below is the basic mechanism for the nitration of benzene:

 Sulfonation of Benzene

 A sulfonation reaction of aromatic rings is achieved by reacting benzenes with fuming sulfuric acid (a mixture of H2SO4 and SO3).
 The electrophile for the reaction is either HSO3+ or neutral SO3, depending on the reaction conditions.
-The reaction mechanism for this reaction is just similar to that of the bromination and nitration reactions previously discussed.
-A sulfonation reaction is favored in the presence of strong acids, while desulfonation is favored in hot, dilute aqueous acid.
+This reaction mechanism is similar to the bromination and nitration reactions previously discussed.
+A sulfonation reaction is favored in the presence of strong acids, while desulfonation is favored in hot, dilute aqueous acids.
 The mechanism for sulfonation is as follow:

-A hydroxylation reaction of aromatic rings is very difficult to achieve in ordinary reaction conditions.
-Hydroxylation is achieved in the presence of biological enzymes.
-An example of a hydroxylation reaction through a biological pathway is the hydroxylation of p-hydroxyphenyl acetate to produce 3,4-dihydroxyphenyl acetate using the p-hydroxyphenylacetate-3-hydroxylase.
-The process requires molecular oxygen plus the coenzyme reduced Flavin adenine dinucleotide, FADH2.
+A hydroxylation reaction of aromatic rings is very difficult to achieve in ordinary reaction conditions and requires the presence of biological enzymes.
+An example of a hydroxylation reaction catalyzed through a biological pathway is the hydroxylation of p-hydroxyphenylacetate using the enzyme p-hydroxyphenylacetate-3-hydroxylase to produce 3,4-dihydroxyphenylacetate.
+The process requires molecular oxygen plus the coenzyme-reduced flavin adenine dinucleotide, FADH2.

-The mechanism for the acylation reaction is similar to that of the alkylation reaction.
+The mechanism of the acylation reaction is similar to the alkylation reaction.
 The alkyl halide is just replaced by an acyl halide.
 For example, for the acylation reaction of benzene, the first step is the generation of a strong electrophile by the interaction between the acyl chloride and the AlCl3 molecule.
-The acyl cation is then stabilized by the re-arrangement in the acyl cation with the + charge present in the C atom.
-The +C then interacts with the double bond in the benzene molecule forming a carbocation that can be stabilized by abstracting one of the protons using the AlCl4– ion produced in the first step.
+The acyl cation is then stabilized by rearrangement in the acyl cation with the + charge present in the C atom.
+The +C then interacts with the double bond in the benzene molecule, forming a carbocation that can be stabilized by abstracting one of the protons using the AlCl4– ion produced in the first step.
 The mechanism for acylation is shown in the figure below:

 - Conjugated double bond